tylertitsworth/5th-age-srd/Classes/Fighter.md

 **Triggering Roll:** Any hit with a natural 16+

 **Effect:** You gain a bonus to the damage roll equal to your Dexterity modifier.
-At 5th level, the damage bonus increases to double your Dexterity modifier; at 8th level the damage bonus increases to triple it.
+At champion tier, the damage bonus increases to double your Dexterity modifier; at 8th level the damage bonus increases to triple it.

 #### Adventurer Feat